a0sanab/Basic-Attack-Simulation-and-Detection/README.md

   - Install tools like `wireshark`, `tcpdump`, and `zeek`

----

-### 🚀 What happens when the workflow gets triggered?

-A fully functional cybersecurity lab in Azure consisting of a Kali Linux machine (for offensive tools) and an Ubuntu server (for monitoring tools) gets built.
-Here's a breakdown:

-### 🔄 Automation Pipeline

-The GitHub Actions workflow performs the following:
-1. Initializes and applies Terraform to create infrastructure
-2. Retrieves public IPs from Terraform output
-3. Dynamically generates an Ansible inventory file
-4. Runs Ansible playbooks to configure both VMs
-5. Cleans up temporary SSH key from the runner

-### 🔒 Secure Authentication

-SSH key-based login is used to access the VMs.
+### 🔒 SSH key-based login is used to access the VMs

 🔐 **What Are SSH Key Pairs?**